george-hawkins/boto-experiments/docs/role-permissions.md

 $ aws ec2 associate-iam-instance-profile --instance-id $INSTANCE_ID --iam-instance-profile "Name=${IAM_BASE_NAME}Profile"
 ```

-Now, to iterate over different permission settings, just update the policy document and register it as the new default version of the policy:
+Now, to iterate on different permission settings, just update the policy document and register it as the new default version of the policy:

 ```
 $ vim policies/experiments_policy.json